 In the spring, games begin the first weekend in March and play through the end of May.
 Games play on weeknights after 5:30PM, Saturdays after 8AM, and occasionally on Sundays after 12PM.
 WeeBall games play on Saturday mornings.
 No games will play over Spring Break or Easter Weekend.
 Practices may be off-site and at locations determined by your coach.
 Teams are limited to three team meetings per week (with certain exceptions related to make-up games or double-headers as outlined in the Blue Book).
 Some teams, including both 14U & 12U baseball and all softball, interlock with other leagues – playing other area teams at locations away from OHYSA fields.
 There is a Baseball Opening Day and a Softball Opening Day – both in March.
 The season ends with end-of-season tournaments in all leagues, and a family themed End of Season Carnival with silent auction, home run derby, bbq cook-off, music and a parents’ softball tournament.

 In the fall, games begin the weekend after Labor Day with the regular season running for 8 weeks.
 Regular season games are typically scheduled on Sundays with games times beginning after 12PM.
 There are some exceptions.
 WeeBall plays on Saturday mornings beginning at 8AM.
 Divisions that interlock (12U & 14U Baseball and all levels of Softball) may have games scheduled on Saturdays depending on the constraints of other leagues that participate in our scheduling.
 Some 6U or 8U games may be scheduled in the late afternoon on Saturdays, dependent on total number of teams in those divisions.
 Teams that interlock in this way will see away games.
 An end of season tournament, which may consist of pool play, single or double elimination, or some combination of those formats, is scheduled for each division at the conclusion of the regular season games.
-Teams are limited to two practices a week, held at the complex on a pre-determined weeknight.
-Access to cage or field during these is at the discretion of the commissioners based on field availability and scheduling.
-Some teams, including both 14U baseball and all softball, interlock with other leagues – playing other area teams at locations away from OHYSA fields.
+Teams are limited to two practices a week; one is always scheduled at the complex on a pre-determined weeknight.
+Access to cage or field for the second practice is at the discretion of the commissioners based on field availability and scheduling.

 Coach Selection Process